William W. Belknap: Death, burial and memorial

 Belknap died suddenly from a massive heart attack in Washington, D.C. on Sunday October 12, 1890.
 The New York Times stated that his death occurred on Sunday between 1:00 a.m. and 9:00 a.m., and that he died alone at his residence in the Evans building on New York Avenue.
 Prior to his death, Belknap had played cards with his friends on Saturday night, then retired upstairs for the evening.
-Belknap's wife, Amanda, was in New York City at the time.
+Belknap's wife, Amanda, was in New York City.

 At 8:30 a.m. on Monday morning, Belknap's business associate, John W. Cameron, picked up Belknap's mail on the first floor of Belknap's home, where he maintained his law office, and proceeded to the second floor, where Belknap lived.
 Cameron and a maid found that all the rooms had been locked.
 A janitor was summoned to open the doors, and a step ladder was used to peer into Belknap's bedroom.
 Belknap had placed his hat and coat on a chair and his lifeless body was found on his bed.
 His left arm had been raised toward his head with his left hand tightly clenched.
 The bed clothes were disheveled and he appeared to have struggled for breath.
 The physician who initially examined the body stated that he had died of apoplexy; however, an autopsy by the coroner revealed that Belknap suffered from heart disease.
 The War Department was notified and received with "genuine sorrow" the news of Belknap's death, since Belknap had been a popular Secretary of War.

 Belknap was buried in Section 1 at Arlington National Cemetery on October 16, 1890.
 The ceremony was conducted by St. John's Episcopal Church.
 The site features a granite gravestone with a bronze relief memorial designed by sculptor Carl Rohl-Smith.
 The bronze relief (2 ft. x 2 ft.) bust shows Belknap wearing a dress uniform with his hair parted on the right side as well as a long, full beard.
 The relief is located on the front of a granite base (6 ft. x 5 ft. x 5 ft.).
 This piece was surveyed by the Smithsonian's Save Outdoor Sculpture! survey in 1995 and its condition was described as "Treatment being needed".
 The relief is signed by the artist: C.R.
 1897.

 A plaque on the front of the granite base is inscribed: